ahmedhammad97/XVector/README.md

 <br>

-However, it is usually significantly slower when it comes to only inserting at the end or accessing the data, because of the frequent pointer referencing, as XVector uses two pointer references -instead of one for regular dynamic arrays-, to access any data.
+However, it is usually significantly slower when it comes to accessing the data, because of the frequent pointer referencing, as XVector uses two pointer references -instead of one for regular dynamic arrays-, to access any data.

 And fortunately this turns out to be a very good illustration of how frequent pointer referencing can lead to a very bad performance in a RAM model of computation.